Santa Rosa United Nike Academy

 TOURNAMENT HEADQUARTERS: Trione Fields, Santa Rosa, California

 TOURNAMENT CHECKIN: Teams must register at check-in.
-Check-in is on Saturday, 1 1/2 hours prior to your first game or 1 hour prior to first game for teams having an 8:00am game.
+Check-in is on Saturday, 1 1/2 hours prior to your first game.

 Failure to check-in will result in automatic disqualification from the tournament (with no refund).
 Games not played will be considered "forfeits".